Haight Stang, LLC successfully helps the injured recover compensation they deserve.

 Electrical Injuries

-CRPS claims, which can follow electrical injury or high-impact trauma, are contested heavily in Missouri workers' comp proceedings because the diagnosis requires clinical judgment and the symptoms don't appear on imaging.
-Haight Stang has taken these cases to hearing before Kansas City-area ALJs, where the credibility of expert medical testimony determines outcomes.
+CRPS claims, which can follow electrical injury or high-impact trauma, are contested heavily in Missouri workers’ comp proceedings because the diagnosis requires clinical judgment and the symptoms don’t appear on imaging.
+Haight Stang has taken these cases to hearing before Kansas City-area ALJs, where the credibility of expert medical testimony often determines outcomes.

-Statute of Limitations: Missouri and Kansas
+Statute of Limitations: Missouri & Kansas

 Missouri: Under RSMo § 287.430, a workers’ compensation claim must generally be filed within two years of the accident or the last payment of compensation.
 For occupational diseases, the period runs from when the employee knew or should have known of the condition.